“… by turns emphatic, fragile, bold, tender and wild…” – Gramophone Magazine.

 In the fall of 2014 she released her debut album, Shades & Contrasts, on Odradek Records, and the album has received widespread critical acclaim.
 The Independent described this “…debut collection showcasing skill and no small virtuosity”, and Gramophone Magazine praised her “masterly sense of tonal and rhythmic hierarchy”.
 The Arts Desk declared that: “Norwegian guitarist Christina Sandsengen’s technique is flawless, and hearing her left hand nimbly skate up and down the fingerboard serves only to increase one’s admiration”.
 The GB Times wrote of “Sandsengen’s debut album showcasing a rare virtuosity and astoundingly multi-faceted talent”, and Crescendo reported that Christina Sandsengen “… demonstrates brilliantly and with crystal clarity where things are headed for her: to enthuse a young and broader audience with the ‘most popular instrument in the world’…”.
 The album won award for best ambient/instrumental album by The Akademia.

-Christina Sandsengen plays on a custom made Stephan Connor guitar, and is endorsed by G7th capos.
+Christina Sandsengen plays a Connor Guitar, and is endorsed by Royer Microphones, MusicArea Cases and G7th capos.